 Trend 3: XaaS offerings revolutionize the manufacturing go-to-market

-What if you couple skyrocketing demand for self-service options in B2B engagements with the technological opportunities of XaaS?
+Some manufacturers have found the answer: By coupling skyrocketing demand for self-service options in B2B engagements with the technological opportunities of XaaS.
 To differentiate and win the competitive race, more manufacturers are transitioning to innovative selling models.